benodiwal/mood/README.md

 # Mood

-This script sets the background image based on your mood.
+This script sets the background image for VS code based on your mood.

 ## Installation